tsolheim/NumMthodAlgos/Simpson/README.md

 ## Outputs
 * I = Estimated integral or the amount the y values ave changed over the span of the x values

+## Limitations
+X values must be evenly spaced.

+Does not correlate to 3 dimensions.

+Is only an estimate of Analytical Integration.